Polaris Awards

 Winning entries represent the highest standards of PR and communications excellence within the Inland Empire.

-Sponsor the Polaris Awards Gala
+📅 2026 Polaris Awards Gala Date: TBD

 Contact the Polaris Committee to secure your sponsorship for this year’s event.

-Submitting Your Entries
+Submit Your Entries

 Entry Categories

-PRSA Inland Empire offers three major submission categories.
-Each category includes multiple subcategories.
-Entrants are encouraged to review all options to select the most appropriate category for their work.
+PRSA-IE offers three major categories for submissions: Campaigns, Tactics, and Student Projects.
+Each major category contains subcategories.
+We encourage you to review all categories and subcategories to choose the most appropriate category(ies) for your entry(ies).
 View category descriptions here.

 Campaigns